savvar9991/prysm/DEPENDENCIES.md

 difficult or impossible with "go build" alone.
 Additionally, building c++ dependencies with certain compilers, like clang / LLVM, offer a significant performance improvement.
 To get around this issue, c++ dependencies have been precompiled as linkable archives.
-While there isn't necessarily anything bad about precompiled archives, these files are a "blackbox" which a 3rd party author could have compiled anything for this archive and detecting undesired behavior would be nearly impossible.
+While there isn't necessarily anything bad about precompiled archives, these files are a 'blackbox' into which a 3rd party author could have compiled anything for this archive and detecting undesired behavior would be nearly impossible.
 If your risk tolerance is low, always compile everything from source yourself, including complicated c++ dependencies.